pedrocoelhopais/data-scentist-server/README.md

 ```

 ## Assume into your instance
 Once deployed, you can assume into your instance with SSH.
+Please note, the state of the instance might say `Running`, but the installation of our dependencies via `User data` might still be happening on the background, so if you assume into it and anything is missing, give it some time.

 #ADD PICTURES HERE